 Jon Bon Jovi's Singing and Acting Attempts

-Jon severely strained his vocal cords while on the Slippery When Wet tour, and needed steroid shots and a vocal coach in order to continue the tour.
-As is often the case with bands, living and working together on the road caused them to get on each other’s nerves, and in 1990 each member went their own way, to the point they each took their own private jets!
+As the band lived and worked together on the road, it caused them to get on each other’s nerves, and in 1990 each member went their own way, to the point they each took their own private jets!
 Soon after, Jon’s friend Emilio Estevez asked Jon to write a song for his Young Guns II movie, which most people call Blaze of Glory.
 Jon ended up composing a whole new theme song and expanded the project into his first solo album.
-Blaze of Glory won Jon Academy Award and Grammy Award nominations.The band got over their differences and came back together in 2000 and released Crush, introducing their sound to a younger, newer audience with the hit Its My Life.
+"Blaze of Glory" won Jon Academy Award and Grammy Award nominations.The band got over their differences and came back together in 2000 and released Crush, introducing their sound to a younger, newer audience with the hit "Its My Life".

 But Jon had a lot of TV and movie experience too.
-He played Ally McBeal’s love interest on the show of the same name, and appeared in several episodes of Sex in the City.
+He played a love interest Ally Mc Beal, and appeared in several episodes of Sex in the City.
 Jon also had a small role on The West Wing and on 30 Rock.
 He appeared in movies Moonlight and Valentino, The Leading Man, Destination Anywhere, U-571, National Lampoon’s Pucked, Young Guns II, and others.
-Pisces people are restless, and normally have many interests, so it is obvious that Jon likes to explore different creative avenues.

 Jon Bon Jovi Grown Up and a Generous Philanthropist

 Bon Jovi's Philanthropic Efforts